w3ref/jigsaw-site/source/docs/collections-remote-collections.md

 ```

 If you want the remote API to only be called when building for particular environments, you can place the `items` closure in the appropriate `config.{environment}.php` file.
 For example, to only access your remote API when running `build production`, create a `config.production.php` file and include your `items` closure there.
 This will prevent potentially long build times while running `build local` in development.

+The `items` closure receives the `config` array as a parameter, so you may also reference other config values (for example, an API URL) inside the closure.